World Cup 2026 · 11 June to 19 July · USA, Canada, Mexico

 How this page works

 - Live odds, updated hourly.
-Prices on every group game refresh every hour from our connected sportsbooks.
+Prices on every match refresh every hour from our connected sportsbooks.
 The freshness badge at the top shows the last refresh time.

 - Independent rankings.
 No sportsbook pays for placement.
 The full method behind every pick lives on the methodology page; the affiliate model is explained at the affiliate disclosure page.